Amrita-TIFAC-Cyber-Blockchain/CYS-RAM/RAM.md

+# Research & Analysis Metrics of Faculties and Research Scholars

-This page provides Research Analysis and Metrics of Faculties and Research Scholars from TIFAC-CORE in Cyber Security, Amrita School of Engineering, Amrita Vishwa Vidyapeetham, Coimbatore.
+This page provides Research Analysis and Metrics of Faculties and Research Scholars.

 ## Faculties